JVmano/nest-user-crud-api/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository and in this repository was created a simple APi containing a CRUD user system with mongodb connection.

 ## Installation